termly/apidocs/endpoints/websites_get.md

 }
 ```

-`results` will be 0 or more of this object:
+`results` will be 0 or more objects with this shape:

 ```JSON
 {